tendermint/tendermint/UPGRADING.md

 their query in the log.
 Unlike the streaming API, events are not discarded if the caller is slow, loses its connection, or crashes.
 As long as the client recovers before its events expire from the log window, it will be able to replay and catch up after recovering.
-Also unlike the streaming API, the clientnena can tell if it has truly missed events because they have expired from the log.
+Also unlike the streaming API, the client can tell if it has truly missed events because they have expired from the log.

 The `events` method is a normal JSON-RPC method, and does not require any